Kashiwazaki, Niigata: 2007 earthquake

 On July 16, 2007, a magnitude 6.8 earthquake hit off the coast of Kashiwazaki, killing 11 people, and injuring more than 700, causing massive power outages, a tsunami warning, and other disasters.
 The quake forced the Kashiwazaki-Kariwa Nuclear Power Plant to shut down for 10 months as of May 2008.

 Government

 Kashiwazaki has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 26 members.
 The city contributes two members to the Niigata Prefectural Assembly.
 In terms of national politics, the city is part of Niigata 2nd district of the lower house of the Diet of Japan.

-Economy and Industries
+Economy

 Kashiwazaki has traditionally been a center for commercial fishing, machinery, glassware and lumber processing.
 The city is home to the Kashiwazaki-Kariwa nuclear power plant, the largest nuclear generating station in the world by net electrical power rating.

 Bourbon, a major confectionery company in Japan, is headquartered in Kashiwazaki.